khazixi/Local-Connector/README.md

 HTMX: Makes development feel smooth and easy.
 Its a very simple library that cuts out more frontend code than I could imagine.

+## Tasks (So I don't forget what I need to implement)

+- [ ] Commenting
+    - Ability to delete comments
+- [ ] Settings
+    - Profile Pictures?